MazharUmutYilmaz/Desktop_Trading_Application/README.md

 Used modules+frameworks : Tkinter, datetime, os, csv

-Note : Very little of the code has been shared for proof of work!!!
+Note : Very little of the code has been shared!!!